-When electricity is used for heating, the heating equipment for the standard design is an electric split system heat pump with a Heating Seasonal Performance Factor (HSPF) meeting the Appliance Efficiency Regulations requirements for split systems, unless the proposed design is a room heat pump, in which case the standard design is the same with default ducts in the attic.
+When electricity is used for heating, the heating equipment for the standard design is an electric split system heat pump with a Heating Seasonal Performance Factor (HSPF) meeting the Appliance Efficiency Regulations requirements for split systems with default ducts in the attic.
 The standard design heat pump compressor size is determined by the software based on the compressor size calculated for the air conditioning system.

-When electricity is not used for heating, the equipment used in the standard design building is a gas furnace (or propane if natural gas is not available) with default ducts in the attic and an Annual Fuel Utilization Efficiency (AFUE) meeting the Appliance Efficiency Regulations minimum efficiency for central systems, unless the proposed design is a non-ducted system, in which case the standard design is the same.
+When electricity is not used for heating, the equipment used in the standard design building is a gas furnace (or propane if natural gas is not available) with default ducts in the attic and an Annual Fuel Utilization Efficiency (AFUE) meeting the Appliance Efficiency Regulations minimum efficiency for central systems.
 When a proposed design uses both electric and non-electric heat, the standard design is a gas furnace.